-- Eleven (11) applicants suffered personal harm as direct immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - 24.
-Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by twenty-three (23) applicants,21 to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 25.
-Moreover, the Co-Investigating Judges note that three (3) Civil Party applicants22 did not provide sufficient information in their applications to verify compliance with Rules 23 bis (1) and (4).
+- Four (4) applicants suffered personal harm as direct immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - One (1) applicant personally suffered psychological harm as a direct consequence of acts crimes committed against one or several more member(s) of his/her family, as described in Supplementary Submissions D146/3, D146/4 and D146/5 - 23.
+Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by twenty-seven (27) applicants, to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 24.
+Moreover, the Co-Investigating Judges note that eight (8) Civil Party applicants did not provide sufficient information in their applications to verify their compliance with Rules 23 bis (1) and (4).